zavierand/neural-network-scratch/README.md

 Essentially, we just compute the expected values produced from the layer before and generate a probability distribution for the output layer, where we then return the max value of the distribution as our predicted guess, $\hat{y}$.

+## Calculating Loss with our Error Function
+Thinking back to a linear regression model, we can calculate the loss of a neural network using *Cross Entropy Loss*.
+Cross entropy takes the true probability of an input, multiplying it by the log of it and takes the negative sum over all inputs.
+This is expressed as this formula:

+$$ H(P^{*}|P) = -\sum_{i}^{} P^{*} \log{P(i)} $$

+This is a dominant loss function in calculating error in machine learning, specifically with neural networks and classification problems - which is what this project is!

 ## Backpropagation Algorithm
 Backpropagation is the algorithm used for training neural networks.
 We simply calculate the cost of the neural network given the following error function: